 Quantitative Analyst with US Bank in Minneapolis

-- Working within corporate treasury, the quantitative analyst is involved with research and development for quantitative models that will allow management to make better informed decisions
+- The quantitative analyst is involved with research and development for quantitative models that will allow management to make better informed decisions

 - Duties include creating models for credit valuation adjustment, default, interest rates, and Value-at-Risk (VaR)